Streamlit and Plotly: Interactive Data Visualization Made Easy

 1. How can I display an interactive Plotly chart in Streamlit?

-You can display an interactive Plotly chart in Streamlit using the st.plotly_chart function.
-First, create a Plotly figure, then pass it to st.plotly_chart to display it in your Streamlit app.
+to display it in your Streamlit app.
 The result is an interactive chart that users can hover over, zoom in and out, and even download as a static image.

 2. How can I update a Plotly figure in Streamlit?

-You can update a Plotly figure in Streamlit using the update_layout and update_traces methods in Plotly.
-The update_layout method allows you to change the layout of the figure, such as the title and axis labels.
-The update_traces method allows you to change the properties of the plotted data, such as the marker color.
+method allows you to change the layout of the figure, such as the title and axis labels.
+The update_traces

 3. How can I avoid sizing issues with Plotly charts in Streamlit?

-You can avoid sizing issues with Plotly charts in Streamlit by adjusting the height and width parameters of the st.plotly_chart function.
-For example, setting use_container_width=True makes the chart take up the full width of the Streamlit app's main column, ensuring that it fits well within the layout.
+makes the chart take up the full width of the Streamlit app's main column, ensuring that it fits well within the layout.